oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/platform_designer_standard/README.md

 ### Board-specific Considerations

-This design is intended to work with the Intel® Cyclone® V SoC FPGA.
+This design is intended to work with the [Terasic DE1-SOC Development Board](https://de1-soc.terasic.com/).
 These board-specific configurations are not guaranteed to work with different boards:
 1. Choose `5CSEMA5F31C6` device to match the devkit
 2. Choose pin `PIN_AF14` to drive the `i_clk` signal
 3. Choose pin `PIN_V16` to drive the `fpga_led` signal